zangGallery/contracts/analysis/attacks.md

     - If the commission account is compromised, the attacker can redirect the revenue stream to unauthorized entities
 - The attacker can block all sales on the platform
     - If the owner's account is compromised, the attacker can pause the marketplace contract
-    - If the commission account is compromised, the attacker can launch a Platform Freeze attack (see Platform Freeze, zang variant)
+    - If the commission account is compromised, the attacker can launch a [Platform Freeze attack](#platform-freeze)

 Since both takeovers are equally bad, we can at least render one takeover ineffective by establishing a hierarchy between the two accounts.
 This can be done by allowing the owner's account to change the address that receives commissions.